 Since hypertrophic cardiomyopathy cannot be cured, the goal of treatment is to keep the heart rate normal, prevent blood clots from forming inside your cat, and make it easy for your cat to breathe.
 While this is more of a management plan than a treatment plan, it's the best option until a cure or further research has been done.

-- Nutrition - Taurine and L-carnitine are amino acids that are often recommended as supplements for cats with heart disease.
+- Nutrition: Taurine and L-carnitine are amino acids that are often recommended as supplements for cats with heart disease.
 These ingredients are often added to pet food and are also produced naturally within a cat's body.
 Research has shown that they may be beneficial in supporting a healthy heart but they are not treatments of hypertrophic cardiomyopathy specifically, just overall heart health.
 Omega-3 fatty acids and special diets formulated for cats with heart disease may also be beneficial in supporting cats with hypertrophic cardiomyopathy.

-- Activity level - Your veterinarian may recommend keeping your cat's activity level low in order to decrease the amount of work its heart has to do.
+- Activity level: Your veterinarian may recommend keeping your cat's activity level low in order to decrease the amount of work its heart has to do.

 Since there is no known definitive cause, there is not a concrete way to know if you are preventing hypertrophic cardiomyopathy.
 Providing proper nutrition to support the heart and ensuring your cat gets an annual veterinarian examination will help keep your cat healthy and hopefully decrease the likelihood of diseases, including hypertrophic cardiomyopathy.

 If hypertrophic cardiomyopathy is suspected, your cat will most likely have blood work, X-rays, blood pressure testing, and an echocardiogram performed to fully assess the health of your cat.
-Based on the findings of those tests, your veterinarian will recommend a treatment plan to help diminish the symptoms or delay progression of the disease.
+Based on the findings of those tests, your veterinarian will recommend a treatment plan to help diminish the symptoms or delay the progression of the disease.